lukmalilyas/certbot-s3front/README.md

   ```
   And then run `pip install certbot-s3front`.

+#### Local?
+  **Note:** This is usefull in a case where a PR that addresses a bug is not yet merged to the master branch.
+  Clone the repository and fetch the relevent PR from the remote repository.
+Use the command `git fetch origin pull/<PR_NUMBER>/head:<BRANCH_NAME>`.
+Run the command `pip install -e .` to install the certbot s3 plugin using local files.

 ### How to use it

 To generate a certificate and install it in a CloudFront distribution: